This page gives a capsule history of the problem in Canada.

 By mid-September 2012 The Canadian government had taken no action at all on its resolutions of the previous March, for example to ensure at least six months advance notification.
 Some crucial drugs, such as disopyramide for a specific heart disease, had vanished without warning.
 The company just stopped making it because it was not profitable.

-Furthermore, the Conservative government is holding up to half or more of its committee meetings in camera, so that the public has no idea of voting patterns on motions.
+Furthermore, the Conservative government was holding up to half or more of its committee meetings in camera, so that the public had no idea of voting patterns on motions.
 According to the House rules, in camera meetings should be used only on occasion for matters of national security.
 Why would the Health Committee (HESA) ever need to hold in camera meetings?

 Meanwhile, over the course of 2010-2012 the brand name pharmaceutical industry has closed many Canadian centres of production resulting in the loss of upwards of 1000 jobs.
 The issue expressed by industry is the difficulty in conducting research for new molecules.
 However many of the new products are simply invented as “follow on” drugs — designed to do what the generic product would do but new enough to be patented and more expensive and profitable, without necessarily being any better.

 In January 2013, the Canadian Pharmacists Association and the Canadian Medical Association announced the results of their second, joint survey conducted in October 2012.
-It shows that more than two thirds of respondents claimed that the problem has grown worse in the past two years.
-Now 94% of pharmacists have to deal with shortages on at least a weekly basis and 78% had such a problem on their last shift.
+It showed that more than two thirds of respondents claimed that the problem has grown worse in the previous two years.
+94% of pharmacists were dealing with shortages on at least a weekly basis and 78% had such a problem on their last shift.
 Over half (55%) claimed that the problem has had a significant negative impact on patient health.
 When asked a question in the House of Commons about the matter on 31 January 2013, the Health Minister expressed no interest in either solving the problem or exploring its causes and resorted the the inadequate and old method of voluntary advance warnings.
+A year later on 12 February 2014, the Conservative majority voted down a private member’s Bill C-523 to make advance notification mandatory, a plan that they had approved un 14 March 2012 (Hansard).

 Canada cannot solve this problem in isolation.
 With little pharmaceutical manufacturing of its own, it is difficult to learn what leverage could be used by the federal or provincial governments to ensure more information and solutions.
 The industry’s position is that there is already too much government involvement in Canadian health industries.
-Lobbying activities of the pharmaceutical industry have been increasing since October 2010.
-What are these meetings about?
+Lobbying activities of the pharmaceutical industry increased sharply from October 2010 and into 2012.
+What were these meetings about?
+Shortages?
+Compulsory Licences?
+European Trade Deals?
+We do not know.

 - Friday PM Drug Shortages in Canada